Student and Alumni Access FAQs

 Full-Time Continuing Student

-If you are currently enrolled full-time, and are already registered as full-time for next fall (if not yet registered, please see below), you will have continued swipe access throughout the summer.
+If you were full-time in the spring semester, and are Fall 2025 full-time term-activated, you will have continued swipe access throughout the summer.
 Most continuing full-time students do NOT need to re-sign their waiver.
 In August we will email any full-time student that needs to sign their waiver.

 *NOTE* Even if you were full-time this spring and are registered as full-time for this coming fall – if you are taking BU summer classes, you may be listed as a part-time student in our system.
-If this is your case, please email Membership Manager Keith Kantor to have full-time permission added to your account for this summer.
-You MUST be enrolled full-time this spring and next fall in order to gain this exception.
+If this is your case, please email Membership Manager Ally Holloway to have full-time permission added to your account for this summer.
+You MUST be enrolled full-time this past spring and next fall in order to gain this exception.

-If you are not yet registered for a full-time course load for next fall by the end of this May then your swipe access would terminate as of May 31.
-If/when you register for full-time for next fall (assuming you were full-time this spring), we would normally receive that data into our system the following day and you would need to re-sign your online waiver prior to attempting to swipe in.
+If you are not yet term-activated full-time for next fall by the end of this May then your swipe access would terminate as of May 31.
+If/when you become term-activated full-time for next fall (assuming you were full-time this spring), we would normally receive that data into our system the following day and you would need to re-sign your online waiver prior to attempting to swipe in.
 If the system does not let you sign or renew a waiver, that means the system does not recognize you as a full-time student at that time.

 Graduating This May - Courses Completed